Nazirite: Deuterocanonical texts

 1 Maccabees, dated to about 166 BCE, mentions men who had ended their nazirite vows.

 Josephus

 Josephus mentions a number of people who had taken the vow, such as his tutor Banus.
-Josephus briefly recounts an episode where, in the 12th year of the reign of Nero, during the outbreak of the First Jewish-Roman War, Bernice (the sister of King Agrippa II) had put herself under a Nazirite vow and had come to Jerusalem thirty days before she was to offer her sacrifices, during which time she was to abstain from wine, and after which to shave the hair of her head.
+Josephus briefly recounts an episode where, in the 12th year of the reign of Nero, during the outbreak of the First Jewish-Roman War, Bernice (the sister of King Agrippa II) had put herself under a Nazirite vow and had come to Jerusalem thirty days before she was to offer her sacrifices.
 Josephus adds that those who put themselves under the Nazirite vow often did so when they "had been either afflicted with a distemper, or with any other distresses."

 Early Syriac Christianity

 Several Syriac Christians beginning in the 4th century appropriated the vow in ascetical practice.

 Apharat writes in the 4th century: "The sons of Seth were virtuous in their virginity, but when they became mixed up with the daughters of Cain, they were blotted out with the water of the flood.
 Samson was honorable in his Naziriteship and in his virginity, but he corrupted his Naziriteship with his licentiousness."

 John Scully records Ephrem suggesting that "the vines of Paradise rush out to meet only those ascetics who lead a life of virginity and abstain from wine" in the 4th century.

 John the Solitary refers to John the Baptist for a model of fasting in the 5th century.

 Dadisho's Commentary on Abba Isaiah lists several physical activities in relation to the term "Nazirite".

 The anonymous author of the Cave of Treasures writes: And [the Priest] shall be a Nazirite all the days of his life.
 He shall not take a wife, he shall not have a house to dwell in, and he shall not offer the blood of animals or fowl.
 Rather, he will offer bread and wine to God.